sreekumarp/CurrencyConverterApi/README.md

 1. The Frankfurter API is the primary data source
 2. Restricted currencies (TRY, PLN, THB, MXN) are not allowed in any conversion
-3. JWT tokens are issued by an external identity provider
-4. Redis is used for distributed caching
-5. SQL Server is used for storing user data and audit logs

 ## Future Enhancements